UPCOMING JEWISH MINDFULNESS EVENTS

 Get in touch

-And we also learn to access intuitive wisdom.
-For thousands of years, Jewish tradition has offered pathways to awareness, compassion, inner knowing, and connection to something larger than ourselves.
-From the emphasis on intentionality—kavannah—to the weekly practice of Shabbat as sanctuary in time, Judaism has always understood what neuroscience now confirms: training our attention and cultivating compassion transforms how we experience life, live life, and heal.
+For thousands of years, Jewish tradition has offered pathways to awareness, compassion, intuitive wisdom, and connection to something larger than ourselves.
+From the emphasis on intentionality—kavannah—to the weekly practice of Shabbat as sanctuary in time, Judaism understands what neuroscience now confirms: training our attention and cultivating compassion transforms how we experience life, live life, and heal.

 The Shema and V'ahavta prayers, central to Jewish tradition, teach us the two wings of practice: Shema—listen, pay attention, be present—and V'ahavta—love with all your heart, soul, and strength.
 Awareness and compassion.
 Listening and loving.